 You can acknowledge that vet school is a new, unknown challenge but you have the mental fortitude to handle it.
 Can you tell a story of when you had grit?
 Can you elaborate on a time when you helped solve some interpersonal conflict in a group?
 Can you handle it?
 The evaluators want to know if you can.

-At the end of the day, you have to express yourself, and no rules or formulae can tell you how to do that.
+At the end of the day, you have to express yourself, and no rules or formula can tell you how to do that.
 Have others review your letter- friends, classmates, mentors.
 When you get suggestions for changes, though, you don’t have to accept all of them.
-We can probably take 100 people and generate a ‘typical’ good letter, but it won’t be YOUR letter, it will be a regression to the mean.
+We can probably take 100 people and generate “typical” good essays, but they won’t be YOUR essays, it will be a regression to the mean.
 Show them you can be a great vet.